ironpeakservices/ironpeak.be/content/blog/Caldera: Pimp my TTPs.md

 draft = false
 +++

-# MITRE Caldera: Automating Adversary Emulation
+## MITRE Caldera : Automating Adversary Emulation

 *This is a guest blog post written by Roger.*